-Katherine and partner and husband Per Gran Hartvigsen, are not new to the world of textile and design.
+Kathrine and partner and husband Per Gran Hartvigsen, are not new to the world of textile and design.
 The couple spent two and a half years in Bangladesh as agents for a Danish garment company.
 Their already passionate interest in design and aesthetics was fired up by those years spent in Asia, as was their desire to have their own company.
 “We took a chance when we finally left Bangladesh and our jobs to go out on our own,” she says of the birth of their first project, the home interior design and import company, GRAN LIVING.
-The success of GRAN LIVING in the home accessory field encouraged the creative couple to launch their own brand, AYTM that specializes in luxury home interior products for the kitchen, living room and dining room.
+The success of GRAN LIVING in the home accessory field encouraged the creative couple to launch their own brand, AYTM that specializes in luxury home interior products for the entire home.

 Although the craft itself is centuries old, the AYTM rugs are distinctively modern.
 Like the brand’s other home products the rugs are an international take on Nordic design with all the simplicity and elegance that comes with a Scandinavian aesthetic.
 Another principle that drives AYTM rug design is the desire for unconventionality.
-“We didn’t want to be too mainstream,” Katherine says.
-That explains AYTM’s unusually shaped rug, “STILLA”, a drop shaped hand tufted, wool rug in dark gray, forest green and rose.
+“We didn’t want to be too mainstream,” Kathrine says.
+That explains AYTM’s unusually shaped, “STILLA”, a drop shaped hand tufted, wool rug.
 Another experiment was to use rose for the rug, which as Katherine points out, is not “trendy”.
 This particular hue of rose, however, she says, has a sheen, which makes it decidedly more modern.
 “I even have one in my dining room,” she says laughing, “and I’m not a rose kind of girl!”

 Producing the unorthodox shaped “STILLA” has been exciting and, as it turns out, commercially successful.
-That said, Katherine admits that although AYTM does not want to be “normal”, it is still a balancing act to be interesting and original and at the same time, have a broad market appeal.
+That said, Kathrine admits that although AYTM does not want to be “normal”, it is still a balancing act to be interesting and original and at the same time, have a broad market appeal.
 Part of that balancing act is that AYTM also carries a very modern, but very traditional Nordic style rug, “CONTRA”.
-“CONTRA”, which is rectangular, is an understated, luxurious wool mix in tones of gray.
+“CONTRA”, which is rectangular, is an understated, luxurious wool mix in tones of gray and bordeaux.